 Finisher awards to all half and full finishers.
 Age group awards as follows: The winner of each age group will receive a special award for both female and male, in 10 year divisions.
 19-under, 20-29, 30-39, 40-49, 50-59, 60-69, 70+ for each race distance.

 This event is vegetarian friendly, and we will try to provide vegan friendly options.
-We will offer three fully-stocked aid stations in the half-marathon.
+We will offer two fully-stocked aid stations in the half-marathon.
 The full marathon will feature four fully-stocked aid opportunities.

-Post race drinks including beer will be available but only limited post-race food for 2021 as we continue to observe responsible COVID protocols.
+Post meals provided, and cold drinks including beer will be available.
 To access the beer/ciders you will need to verify your age with a photo ID when you pick up your packet.